qmzheng09work/qmzheng09work.github.io/_pages/about.md

 * Nighttime light remote sensing

 ## 📰News ##
+*   27/01/2024: Our work "Geo-STO3Net: A deep neural network integrating geographical spatiotemporal information for surface ozone estimation" was accepted by *IEEE TGRS* ! [[Download](https://ieeexplore.ieee.org/document/10414127)].
+*     co-authored paper on "Uncertainties in deforestation emission baseline methodologies" has been published in *Nature Communications*! [[Download (OA)](https://doi.org/10.1038/s41467-023-44127-9)]
 *   08/01/2023: I joined the Dept. of Geography and Resource Management at Chinese University of Hong Kong as a Part-time Lecturer.
 *  20/12/2023: The work that I supervised,"Estimating building heights in complex urban areas", has been published in *International Journal of Applied Earth Observation and Geoinformation*![[Download(OA)](https://doi.org/10.1016/j.jag.2023.103625)]
 * 13/12/2023: My co-authored paper on "Uncertainties in deforestation emission baseline methodologies" has been published in *Nature Communications*! [[Download (OA)](https://doi.org/10.1038/s41467-023-44127-9)]
 * 29/09/2023: We posted an eLetter commentary on light pollution measurements in *Science*. [[View eLetter](https://www.science.org/doi/10.1126/science.adg0473#elettersSection)].